intmus/inttheory22-23/_23-intro-to-post-tonal/c1-ex-normalform.md

 (1,7,t)

 More precisely, find the ascending order that has the smallest interval between the outside pitch classes.
 As discussed above, you should know that a triad has three ascending forms, so you should use that as your starting point.
-You may use any method that works, but common methods include using mod12, notating the pitches on a staff, or even drawing the pitches on a clock face to visualize the shortest distance.
+You may use any method that works, but common methods include checking each interval using mod12, notating the pitches on a staff, or even drawing the pitches on a clock face to visualize the shortest distance.
 As you work through this, consider the speed and efficacy of each method that you try.

 ### Conclusions